AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-08-18-trie-data-structure-implementation-in-python.md

 First, like all trees, a prefix tree is going to consist of nodes.
 Each node will keep track of three pieces of data.
 I'll cover the two important ones here and bring up the third one when we get to it:

 - **A string**.
 We saw above that each node keeps track of the "prefix" that has accumulated along a specific path from the root.
 A node may contain a word that was inserted, like `apple` or `bat`, or it may contain a prefix, like `app-` or `b-`.
 So, each node will certainly need to have a member to store this string.
 I'll call that member `text`.
 - **Children**.
-As with many trees, each node of a trie will have zero or more children that are "linked" to it via the selection of a particular character (the branches).
-The most natural expression of this sort of relationship is a map: Each node maps a character to a child `TrieNode`.
+The nodes of a prefix tree, like those of many other trees, branch out, leading to child nodes.
+Thus, each node of a trie will have zero or more children.
+The most natural way to represent this relationship is with a map data structure (`dict` in Python): Each node maps a character to a child `TrieNode`.

 Let's build the `TrieNode` class:

 {% capture code %}class TrieNode:
     def __init__(self, text = ''):
-        '''
-        Initializes a TrieNode with the given string and an initially empty dictionary mapping strings to TrieNodes.
-        '''
         self.text = text
         self.children = dict(){% endcapture %}
 {% include code.html file="trie.py" code=code lang="python" %}